Stochastic Nash evolution: Statement of results

-\begin{enumerate} \item If $u$ is isometric then the processes $Z_t^\varepsilon$ converge in law to a process $Z_t$ defined on the extrinsic probability space and $Z_t$ has the same law as $Y_t$ for every $x\in M$. \item Conversely, if the processes $Z_t^\varepsilon$ converge in law to a process $Z_t$ defined on the extrinsic probability space such that $Z_t$ has the same law as $Y_t$ for every $x\in M$, then $u$ is isometric. \end{enumerate} \end{theorem}
+\begin{enumerate} \item If $u$ is isometric then the processes $Z_t^\varepsilon$ converge in law to a process $Z_t$ defined on the extrinsic probability space and $Z_t$ has the same law as $Y_t$ for every $x\in M$. \item Conversely, if the processes $Z_t^\varepsilon$ converge in law to a process $Z_t$ defined on the extrinsic probability space such that $Z_t$ has the same law as $Y_t$ for every $x\in M$, then $u$ is isometric. \end{enumerate} \end{theorem} Under the hypothesis of part (1) of the Theorem, the law of the limit $Z_t$ is independent of the mollifier.
+Thus, while the SDE~\eqref{e:extrinsicBM} does not naively hold for $C^{1,\alpha}$ embeddings, Theorem~\ref{t:main} provides a renormalized construction of extrinsic Brownian motion. \begin{corollary} Assume $g \in C^2$, $\alpha \in ]\tfrac{1}{2},1]$ and $u: M \to \R^q$ is a $C^{1,\alpha}$ isometric embedding.
+For every $x \in M$ the process $Z_t$ is an extrinsic Brownian motion started at $u(x)$. \end{corollary}